-Duration of Procedure: The sensor will remain in place for the entire duration of visits 2 and 3 (approximately 5.5 hours per visit, 11 hours total).
+Duration of Procedure: The sensor will remain in place for the entire duration of experimental visits (up to 19 hours total).

 Oxygen Saturation:

 Description of Procedure: The amount of oxygen in your blood will be measured by pulse oximetry by placing a sensor on either your finger, arm, leg or earlobe.